 Mrs. Clark believed that music was “as vital to a community as the flow of commerce” and she worked tirelessly to build the KSO.
-Nearly 75 years after Mrs. Clark founded her Orchestra, the institution has named its planned giving society in her honor.
-Mrs. Clark had the vision to build a great orchestra for Knoxville and we seek to continue building that ensemble while securing its place in our community well in to the next 75 years.
+Mrs. Clark had the vision to build a great orchestra for Knoxville and we seek to continue building that ensemble while securing its place in our community well in to the next 70 years.

 The Bertha Walburn Clark Society recognizes those who have provided for the KSO in their wills or estate plans.
 Society members are committed to ensuring the future of the KSO and at the same time providing for future generations.
-If you would like to join this dedicated group of supporters, please contact KSO Executive Director Rachel Ford at 865-521-2300.
+If you would like to join this dedicated group of supporters, please contact the KSO Development Office at 865-521-2304.
 If you have already named the KSO in your estate plans, please let us know so we may thank you.